John-Abbott-College/6P3-Notes/wk1/intro-python.md

 ew
 ```

-To avoid interpreting special characters such as `\` , use raw strings by adding `r` fore the first quote:
+To avoid interpreting special characters such as `\` , use raw strings by adding `r` before the first quote:

 ```py
 >>> print(r'C:\win32\new')